Rural Radio Network: Station construction and configuration

 The downtown Ithaca studio was also primarily GE-equipped and employed an early GE 940 MHz studio-transmitter link to relay programs to the Ithaca transmitter at the highest point in Tompkins County, Connecticut Hill.
 RRN engineers also outfitted a remote broadcast trailer which was taken to county fairs, farm meetings, and other public gatherings.
 This had a public-address amplifier and 50 W transmitter (tuned to 153.59 MHz) capable of sending remote programming to the closest hilltop transmitter site, where it could then be relayed to the rest of the network.

-When the network was originally constructed, the FCC had not yet authorized remote control of FM stations.
-Each of the six transmitter sites had to be staffed with a licensed engineer throughout the broadcast day; this was a significant operating expense in the network's early years.
+When the network was originally constructed, the FCC had not yet authorized remote control of FM stations.Each of the six transmitter sites had to be staffed with a licensed engineer throughout the broadcast day; this was a significant operating expense in the network's early years.

 Early programming

 Re-created newspaper ad that appeared June 5, 1948, in The Ithaca Journal.

 The Rural Radio Network's first day of operation was Sunday, June 6, 1948.
-According to a newspaper ad published the preceding day, the 1:00 PM inaugural program was a 15-minute feature entitled "Radio for Rural People", followed by a 15-minute newscast.
+According to a newspaper ad published the preceding day, the 1 p.m. inaugural program was a 15-minute feature entitled Radio for Rural People, followed by a 15-minute newscast.
 Several more farm-related programs, interspersed with musical interludes, aired until sign-off at 7:45 that evening.

-RRN's initial schedule offered nine and one-half hours of daily programming, beginning at 11:45 AM.
-On December 6, 1948, service was expanded to fifteen hours, signing on at 6:00 AM with news and concluding at 9:15 PM with an evening prayer.
+RRN's initial schedule offered 9 1/2 hours of daily programming, beginning at 11:45 a.m.
+On December 6, 1948, service was expanded to fifteen hours, signing on at 6 a.m. with news and concluding at 9:15 p.m. with an evening prayer.

 Some program highlights from that period: